 Nigeria, one of Africa’s largest economies, has a growing market for hydrogenated castor oil.
 The country has the potential to cultivate castor plants, providing a local source of castor oil, which can then be hydrogenated.

-By tapping into global trends and adapting them to local needs and resources, Nigeria can become a consumer and producer of hydrogenated castor oil, contributing to its economy and global supply chain.
+By subsequently tapping into global trends and adapting them to local needs and resources, Nigeria can become a consumer and producer of hydrogenated castor oil, contributing to its economy and global supply chain.

 The Shift Towards Natural Ingredients